-This request, though unjust, they though it best to comply with : and our princ mounted his wooden horse, and returned wit speed to his White Cat, on which alone h depended for assistance.
-He found her lai on a quilt of white satin.
-As soon as sh saw him, she expressed the utmost joy while the prince caressed her in the most tender manner, and told her the success of his journey.
-The White Cat redoublec her efforts to render the prince more happy. if possible, than he had been before.
-He wished for nothing but the hands which brought it to him; and the second year rolled away so fast, that the prince would again have forgot his orders, had not the White Cat reminded him thereof: "But make yourself perfectly easy concerning the web," said she, "for I have one wonderfully fine.
-Take this walnut; be sure to crack it in your father's presence, and you will find in it such a web as you want."

-The prince thanked her in the most grateful manner; and was presently carried by the wooden horse to his father's palace, where his brothers had got before him.
+This request, though unjust they thought it best to comply with: and our prince mounted his wooden horse, & returned with speed to his White Cat, on which alone he depended for assistance.
+He found her laid on a quilt of white satin.
+As soon as she saw him, she expressed the utmost joy; while the prince caressed her in the most tender manner, and told her the success of his journey.
+The White Cat redoubled her efforts to render the prince more happy, if possible than he had been before.
+He wished for nothing but the hands which brought it to him; and the second year rolled away so fast, that the prince would again have forgot his orders, had not the White Cat reminded him thereof: But make yourself perfectly easy concerning the web," said she, "ford have one wonderfully fine.
+Take this walnut; be sure to crack it in your father's presence, and you will find in it such a web as you want." h bus sucho grateful manner; and was presently carried by the wooden horse to his father's palace, where his brothers had got before him.
 They pulled out their webs, which were exceeding fine, and would go through the eye of a large needle, but could not be made to pass through the eye of a small one.
 The king was going to avail himself of this pretext, when the youngest prince unexpectedly entered, and produced a walnut, which he cracked.
-Finding only a kernel of wax, the king and all present ridiculed him for thinking to find a web of cloth in a nut.
-However, he broke the kernel, and saw in it a corn of wheat, and in that a grain of millet-seed: he then opened the millet-seed, and, to the utter astonishment and confusion of all the beholders, drew out a web of cloth four hundred yards long.
+Finding only a kernel of wax, the king and all present ridiculed him far thinking to find a web of cloth in a nut.
+However, he broke the kernel, and saw in it a corn of wheat, and in that a grain of millet-seed; he then opened the millet-seed, and, to the utter astonishment and confusion of the beholders, drew out a web of cloth four hundred yards long.
 The needle was brought, and the web was put through the eye of it five or six times with the greatest ease.
+I walks as it hogs

-The king fetched a deep sigh, and turning towards his sons, "My children," said he, "I am still desirous of putting you to a new trial: go for another year; and he that brings me the most beautiful damsel, shall marry her and be crowned king; and I swear most solemnly, that I will require no other proof of your filial affection and discretion."
+The king fetched a deep sigh, and turning towards his sons, 'My children,' said he, 'I am still desirous of putting you to a new trial: go for another year; and he that brings me the most beautiful damsel, shall marry her and be crowned king; and I swear most solemnly, that I will require no other proof of your filial affection and discretion.'
 Our sweet prince heard this tyrannic command without a murmur; and, remounting his courser, flew to his dear White Cat; which, knowing the moment of his return, was prepared to receive him in the golden gallery.
-"Prince," said she, "the king I find, has refused you the crown; however, I hope you will take care to deserve it, and I will provide you with a beautiful damsel who will gain the prize."
+"Prince," said she "the king I find, has refused you the crown, however, I hope you will take care to merit ! it, and I will provide you with a beautiful damsel who will gain the prize.